-There are many reasons why I would recommend Plymouth University courses.
-The first and most important reason I chose to attend Plymouth University was because a placement year was offered on my course; the opportunity to gain a year’s experience in between the second and final year of study.
+There are many reasons why I would recommend the University of Plymouth's courses.
+The first and most important reason I chose to attend the University of Plymouth was that a placement year was offered on my course; the opportunity to gain a year’s experience in between the second and final year of study.
 This was definitely the best decision I have ever made as I found a great job relatively quickly and I felt well prepared to join the world of full-time employment, all due to my placement year experience.

 Plymouth is a great city with lots of events going on and beautiful scenery, with the sea right on your doorstep and plenty of beaches to choose from.
 The nightlife is fantastic and there are ample nights out and University events to choose from.
 There are plenty of sports clubs and societies to join and always the opportunity to try something new.

-The teaching at Plymouth University is excellent.
+The teaching at the University of Plymouth is excellent.
 The lectures are stimulating and there is also the opportunity to participate in exciting practical sessions.
 You are able to participate in lots of real psychological experiments while you are earning your psychology participation points for each year.
-Plymouth University is also home to some of the best computing, research and lab facilities which really enhance your experience as an undergraduate psychologist.
+The University of Plymouth is also home to some of the best computing, research and lab facilities which really enhance your experience as an undergraduate psychologist.

 I have made some amazing lifelong friends that I still see regularly despite us being dotted all over the country now with our new jobs.
 Your university lecturers are also great contacts to keep for advice in the future.

 Tell us about your career path since graduation.